 (Please print in ink only)

 NAME:

-ADDREGG
+ADDRESS:

 PHONE NUMBER:

 AGENCY CONTACT (If Applicable):

 STATEMENT OF GRIEVANCE:

 RELIEF SOUGHT:

-STATUTE, RULES, ETC. (If A 1 pplicable):
+STATUTE, RULES, ETC. (If Applicable):

 Grievances may be mailed to: Coordinating Board Grievance Committee Transportation Disadvantaged Program C/O Hernando/Citrus MPO 1661 Blaise Drive Brooksville, Florida 34601

 Grievant Signature:

-be taken directly by the Coordinat s for resolving complaints.
-This would include any steps that would tor.
-Provide the process that the Local Coordinating Board uses to garding service.
-The grievance process should include the

-identification of the manner in which a user is made aware of the grievance process.
+Provide the Coordinator's process for resolving complaints.
+This would include any steps that would be taken directly by the Coordinator.
+Provide the process that the Local Coordinating Board uses to hear complaints and grievances regarding service.
+The grievance process should include the identification of the manner in which a user is made aware of the grievance process.